hexchat/documentation/script_python.rst

 .. function:: nickcmp(s1, s2)

-	This function will do an RFC1459 compliant string comparing between ``s1`` and ``s2``, and is useful to compare channels and nicknames.
-It returns an integer less than, equal to, or greater than zero if ``s1`` is found, respectively, to be less than, to match, or be greater than ``s2``.
-For example:
+	This function will do an RFC1459 compliant string comparison and is useful to compare channels and nicknames.

+	:returns: Returns 0 if they match and less than or greater than 0 if s1 is less than or greather than s2

 	.. code-block:: python